raganwald/raganwald.github.com/_posts/2013-04-19-another-look-at-sequence.md

 var doFourThings = compose(finallyDoThis, andThenThis, thenThis, doThis);
 {% endhighlight %}

-It's back-asswards.
-That's a hint that maybe we shouldn't be using compose when we're trying to write code that makes the order of operations obvious rather than just saying that we're doing a few different things.
+It's *back-asswards*.
+What we want is a function that composes the functions in left to right order, not right-to-left.

 ### sequence

 Naturally, [allong.es] has you covered:

 {% highlight javascript %}
-var doFourThings = sequence(
+var doFourThings = sequence(doThis, thenThis, andThenThis, finallyDoThis);
-  doThis,
-  thenThis,
-  andThenThis,
-  finallyDoThis);
 {% endhighlight %}

-In this form, *sequence* looks like simplicity itself: `sequence = flip(compose)`.
-It has the same mechanism as calling "compose" with the arguments flipped from back to front.[^pipeline]
+In its simplest form, calling `sequence` is the same as calling `compose` with the arguments flipped from back to front.[^pipeline] But semantically, it's different.
+The compose function is all about doing more than one thing; *The sequence function is all about doing things in a specific order*.

 [^pipeline]: The sequence function is also known as "pipeline" in some libraries.

-But semantically, it's different.
-The compose function is all about doing more than one thing; *The sequence function is all about doing things in a specific order*.

 In this post, we're going to look at the ways it can be used and some of the very special features it has.
 By the end, we'll have a handle on using sequence to manage asynchronous functions, special error handling, and other "programmable semantics."

 ## Mapping Semantics

-We saw how to use sequence to emulate what we can already do with semicolons.
-Let's up the ante a bit.
+We saw how to use sequence to emulate what we can already do with semicolons or commas.
+To refresh, instead of:

+{% highlight javascript %}
+function doFourThings (something) {
+  var temp1 = doThis(something),
+      temp2 = thenThis(temp1),
+      temp3 = andThenThis(temp2);

+  return finallyDoThis(temp3);
+}
+{% endhighlight %}

+We write:

+{% highlight javascript %}
+var doFourThings = sequence(doThis, thenThis, andThenThis, finallyDoThis);
+{% endhighlight %}

+`sequence` has replaced the commas, semicolons, and temporary variables.
+Let's up the ante.
 Consider this code:

 {% highlight javascript %}
 function meetsMinimumBalanceRequirement (accountNumber) {